 The ultimate goal of the IDEA Lab is a more modern and effective government.

-Health and Human Services Secretary Sebelius established the HHS IDEA Lab to improve how the Department delivers on its mission.
+Health and Human Services Secretary Sebelius established the HHS IDEA Lab in 2013 to improve how the Department delivers on its mission.
 This effort was started as a response to input from the workforce and public to promote advances in organizational management centered around three core beliefs:

 - Every individual has the ability to improve the health and well-being of Americans;